 Switching to fibre from standard broadband may well improve your speed.
 Otherwise the only reason to switch is to save money and get a better deal.

 What is the difference between FTTC and FTTP?

 FTTC is short for Fibre to the Cabinet.
 This is how most providers operate – the fibre cables only reach your local cabinet – the last stretch to your property is covered by copper telephone wires.
 FTTP is short for Fibre to the Property.
-In this case the fibre cables are fed directly into your home from the exchange, providing speeds up to 1Gbps.
+In this case the fibre cables are fed directly into your home from the exchange, providing extremely fast speeds up to 1Gbps.